Blue Ridge Parkway North Carolina, USA Travel Guide

 The Blue Ridge Parkway is a gateway to breathtaking natural wonders in the eastern United States.

-Large sections of national forests border the Park road, offering extensive outdoor opportunities.
+Large sections of the nation's forests border the Park road, offering extensive outdoor opportunities.

 The Parkway itself provides a continuous series of picturesque viewpoints, each with an unique perspective.